Five reasons to consider Microsoft Dynamics 365 for a small business

 Dynamics 365 integrates with your current applications

-It takes the strain off you server
+It takes the strain off your server

 Given the power of Dynamics 365 for a small business in bringing together and crunching data at phenomenal rates, you’d be forgiven for thinking your server was about to take a beating in terms of memory and performance.
 Not so.
 Dynamics 365 sits within Microsoft’s cloud network, hosted on remote servers.
-The benefit of this is not only to move much of the processing requirement off of your network, but also the risk: Microsoft will protect your Dynamics 365 installation with their own security, keeping your data safe.
+The benefit of this is not only to move much of the processing requirement off of your network, but also the risk: Microsoft will protect your Dynamics 365 installation with their own security, ensuring your data is safe.